kekse1/count.php/README.md

 A **minimum installation** is described above, in the [Installation section](#installation), jfyi!

+#### * Isn't this script a little big (with **>4500 lines of code in v2.18.6**)?
+At least I've heard this from a reviewer..

+**Don't panic!** The runtime will never use nor even define all the functions etc.. their existence is reduced by some `if()` and as some are **sub**-functions of other functions. etc..

+I promise not to bloat everything too much, it's just a matter of fact that this script has many features and is highly configurable!
+Nevertheless there are many optimizations etc., so it really consumes not *that* much cpu time (or memory)..

+If you find more optimizations or so, don't be shy and contact me!
+I'd be really happy. :-)

 ## The original version
 **[The original version](php/original.php)** was a very tiny script as little helping hand for my web projects.
 It rised a lot - see for yourself! :)~